hyperstack-org/hyperstack/README.md

 ## ReactorRouter

-ReactorRouter allows you write and use the React Router in ruby through Opal.
+ReactorRouter allows you write and use the React Router in Ruby through Opal.

 ## Installation